akuity/kargo/docs/docs/30-how-to-guides/20-managing-credentials.md

 ## Registry-Specific Authentication Options

-While many container image registries support authentication using long-lived credentials, such as a username plus a password or personal access token, some do not.
+While many container image registries support authentication using long-lived credentials, such as a username and password (or personal access token), some either require or offer more secure options.

 This section provides registry-specific guidance on credential management and also covers options for gaining image repository access using workload identity